gyrad/tinygallery/README.md

 <script src="tinygallery.min.js"></script>
 ```

-Create a list of links to image files with enclosed thumbnails and add them to the body of your webpage, before including the <em>tinygallery</em> script:
+Create a list of links to image files with enclosed thumbnails and add them to the body of your webpage, before including the **_tinygallery_** script:

 ```
 <div class="gallery">